ucsb-csw8/s23/faq.md

 ### Can I change/switch my lab section?

-Yes, you are welcome to attend whichever lab section works with your schedule.
+~~Yes, you are welcome to attend whichever lab section works with your schedule.
-No need to get a new add code and switch it on GOLD.
+No need to get a new add code and switch it on GOLD.~~

+**Updated 4/4 at 5pm**: Prof K sent the form for the section switch.
+We ask that you attend the section that you are registered for, so that we can balance the enrollment across the labs and have enough helpers to address everyone's questions.

 <!--
 Just make sure that when you are registering for your zyBook, you **select the section that you are _going to be attending_**.
 -->